-The therapeutic relationship is unique in that it is highly personal and at the same time, a contractual agreement.
-Given this, it is important for us to reach a clear understanding about how our relationship will work, and what each of us can expect.
+The therapeutic relationship is unique in that it is highly personal, and at the same time, a contractual agreement.
+Given this, it is important for us to reach a clear understanding of how our relationship will work, and what each of us can expect.
 This consent will provide a clear framework for our work together.
 Feel free to discuss any of this with me.
 Please read and indicate that you have reviewed this information and agree to it by filling in the checkbox at the end of this document.

 The Therapeutic Process

 You have taken a very positive step by deciding to seek counseling.
 The outcome of your treatment depends largely on your willingness to engage in this process, which may, at times, result in considerable discomfort.
 Remembering unpleasant events and becoming aware of feelings attached to those events can bring on strong feelings of anger, depression, anxiety, etc. There are no miracle cures.
 I cannot promise that your behavior or circumstance will change.
 I can promise to support you and do my very best to understand you and repeating patterns, as well as to help you clarify what it is that you want for yourself.

 All aspects of your treatment are confidential.
 I will need your written permission if you wish me to discuss your treatment with anyone else.
 Without your written permission, I cannot reveal any information about you or your treatment.
 Even the fact that you are a client in our practice is protected by confidentiality.

 - If I believe, in my professional opinion, that you are an imminent danger to yourself or to someone else, then I must attempt to ensure the physical safety of those involved, even if this means breaking confidentiality.